 You may be asked to make the diary available to us at any time of the year.
 If we inspect your holding, the inspector will check that the diary is accurate and up to date.
-You should also have your grazing Plan to hand to show the inspector.

 The inspector will also check that the information entered confirms that the correct management has been undertaken.